|

 Iron Irene

-Happily I wandered through this huge city and bought a bus ticket to Teheran.
-Then I allowed myself the luxury of taking a boat trip on the Bosporus and bade Europe farewell.
 I got hold of a brand new Mercedes bus with a driver wearing the uniform of a flight captain and enjoyed the comfortable ride.
 Refreshingly perfumed towels were passed around and the journey was interrupted for tea breaks.
 We crossed Anatolia, or rather wild Kurdistan, to which the South of Iran and the North of Syria and Iraq belonged to as well.
-Along the shores of Lake Van and past Mount Ararat, where ‘the Arc’ supposedly had stranded.
 The landscape and the people were getting wilder, even hostile.

 further